Home Sellers Myth: “Negotiating Room”

 - Appraisal Contingency – Appraisals can come in high or low, adding a new layer of negotiations.

-- Inspection Contingencies – Inspections often reveal items that must be negotiated.
+- Inspection Contingencies – Inspections often reveal repairs or replacements that require further negotiation.

-- Closing Cost – Buyers may ask for closing cost help.
+- Closing Costs – Buyers may ask for closing cost help.

 Real Estate Negotiation Basics

-Negotiation over price is often a misunderstood notion when it comes to real estate, and maybe television is to blame.
+There are several misunderstandings surrounding the topic of real estate negotiation.
+Maybe television is to blame. #toomuchHGTV.
 Pricing a home higher to have negotiating room usually backfires.
-In 22 years of real estate, we’ve never known this tactic to work.
-Never.
-I feel confident making such a bold statement.
-Here are my reasons:
+In over 25 years of real estate, we’ve rarely known this tactic to work.
+Here are the reasons:

-If a home is overpriced, the buyer’s agent will tell their buyer.
-I would.
-We all would.
+If a home is overpriced, the buyer’s agent will advise their buyer that it is overpriced, in their opinion.

 After more than 100 years of the licensing of real estate agents, the industry has become proficient at keeping meaningful statistics about home sales.